Community Cats Program

 CMHS offers a Community Cats Program that offers spay-neuter services for the feral and free roaming cats from Mid-Missouri.
 Cats with guardians and cats slated for adoption or foster programs are not accepted.
 Once a date has been scheduled, community cats can be dropped off Monday through Thursday between 8 - 8:30 AM.

 Scheduling An Appointment

 To schedule a drop off, please contact CMHS at 573.443.7387 or by email.
 On the day of the appointment, bring the cat(s) in a live trap to the front entrance at 616 Big Bear Blvd.
-Pick up will be by 5:30 PM on the scheduled pick up date.
+We will call you to confirm pick up time which will be the same day.

 Free, Mandatory Program Services